NLP-CISUC/Dialog-State-Tracking-PT/README.md

 In contrast, 'QA_BERT/T5_Lev.py' denotes that both models use the Levenshtein (Lev) method for post-processing, and 'QA_BERT/T5_STS.py' signifies the use of the Semantic Textual Similarity (STS) method for post-processing.

++ Intent Classifier:

 In the 'Scripts' folder, you'll find the 'intents_classifier.py' script, designed to train an intent recognition model for dialogues using the MultiWOZ-PT dataset.
 Two language models, BERTimbau-base (based on BERT), and Albertina-PTPT (based on DeBERTa), were fine-tuned using the transformers library and Hugging Face.
 Both models were trained with a batch size of 32, a learning rate of 1e−5, and for 5 epochs.
 The model's performance is evaluated on the test set, considering metrics such as precision, recall, F1-score, and accuracy.

++ Auxiliary Files:

+questionsv2.json - Contains the questions used in the QA models, tailored for each domain.

+get_questions.py - Retrieves all the questions made within the respective domains and stores them in corresponding lists.

+schemaPT.json - This schema includes the categorical slots present in the MultiWOZ-PT dataset, along with their possible fillers.

+get_slots_en.py - Translates a categorical slot from English to Portuguese when the slot is filled in English.